Choose training if your dog needs a skill

 If your dog is not distressed but needs clearer practice, training may be the right fit.
 Examples include lead walking, recall, puppy routines, focus, and calm manners.

-If you are unsure whether your dog needs a trainer, a behaviourist, or behaviour-focused one-to-one support, this guide will help you choose the right route.
+If you are searching for a dog behaviourist in Essex, a dog trainer, or behaviour-focused one-to-one support, this guide will help you choose the right route.

 When owners ask me this, I usually start with the same simple distinction: training helps your dog learn what to do, while behaviour support looks at why they are finding things hard in the first place.